 My first virtual assistant client; we still support today.

 My experiences, decades of personal and professional development, well-grounded confidence, and natural ability to conceptualise the bigger picture while sorting out operational details, enables me to lead clients through all stages of their business growth.

 As a life-long learner, I hold a Diploma in Management, Certificate in Marketing, and Certificate in Small Business Enterprise.
-I have completed 42 credit points of 48 in a Bachelor of Adult Education, majoring in Human Resource Development.
+I have a Bachelor of Adult Education, majoring in Human Resource Development.
 I’m a Certified Online Business Manager and have been studying with established, and successful business owners and digital marketing experts since 2008.

 I’m an avid reader, hobby mixed media artist and mandala creator, keen traveler, and animal lover.
 I am an Aussie expat, living in Hong Kong with my husband, 2 officially adopted cats, and look after 4 friendly stray cats that come to our garden for dinner every night.
 I volunteer with Kirsten’s Zoo, an animal rescue organisation.

 Nicole has been an instrumental part of my company for many years.
 From establishing our “online” catalog back in the late 1990′s and her vision with ecommerce trading, to facilitating our yearly team retreat.

 It has been wonderful having someone from outside the company, provide their knowledge and resources.
 Nicole has an enormous amount of experience in all aspects of business… corporate, medium and small, and applies her knowledge and vision accordingly.

 Subscribe to My Blog

 Connect with Me